 How long does the worship service usually last?

 Each of our Sunday Morning worship services typically lasts between an hour and an hour and fifteen minutes.

 Are children welcome to attend the worship services?
 Is there a nursery available for younger children?

 We encourage and welcome children to attend all of our worship services.
-There is a special time for young children in the 11:00am worship called the "Children's Message" when the pastor invites the children to gather in the front of the church for a brief Bible lesson and prayer.
+There is a special time for young children in the 11:00am worship during the school year called the "Children's Message" when the children are invited to gather in the front of the church for a brief Bible lesson and prayer.
 We also have a nursery downstairs if children should get fussy or need some play time.
-Our nursery is staffed by an attendant who would love to meet you and your child and offer some age appropriate activities during worship.
+Our nursery is staffed by two attendants who would love to meet you and your child and offer some age appropriate activities during worship.

 Is there a Sunday School program available for my children in addition to attending worship services?

 Yes!
-Our congregation has a dedicated Sunday School program for children from pre-school to 12th grade and an Adult Forum program as well.
-We also offer first communion instruction, a three-year confirmation program, youth group activities and events, and a great confirmation camp program each summer.
+Our congregation has a dedicated Sunday School program for children from pre-school to 12th grade during the school year, and an Adult Forum program from time to time as well.
+We also offer a three-year confirmation program, youth group activities and events, and a great confirmation camp program each summer.